 This paper has endeavoured to examine the implications of the narrative of Global War on Terror (GWOT) which seems to be a war of terror against a postcolonial space like Kashmir.
 The manifestation of GWOT in different periods of history with the starting point of Kashmir's medieval period, Dogras, and to the present times seems to speak about a pre-decided acrimony due to a constructed "mythology of Kashmir dispute."
 This war of terror is a direct result of a "come what may" stance adopted by some 'know all, tell all' crafters of Kashmir imbroglio, as Lamb puts it.
-In the wake of the magnitude of the damage this global war of terror is causing to the Kashmiri life and property, it seems to be an colonial-imperialism, as extension of а neologized implonialism (mentioned above).
-This implonialism. therefore, may be used as an alternate term for this war of terror which blatantly disregards any accountability for its actions and is akin to herrenvolk.
+In the wake of the magnitude of the damage this global war of terror is causing to the Kashmiri life and property, it seems to be an extension of a colonial-imperialism. neologized as implonialism (mentioned above).
+This implonialism, therefore, may be used as an alternate term for this war of terror which blatantly disregards any accountability for its actions and is akin to herrenvolk.
 Stating the environmental ethics of this realm is one way that may determine a future course of action viz-a-viz Kashmir and bring forth the need for expressing the resistance against the oppression of colonizing powers in this postcolonial age.
-Through this ecopostcolonial historiographic study of Kashmir, the ruse of socalled global war on terror is seen as a colonial-imperialism and a war of terror.
+Through this eco-postcolonial historiographic study of Kashmir, the ruse of so-called global war on terror is seen as a colonialimperialism and a war of terror.